pulsar-neighborhood/pulsar-neighborhood.github.io/content/guides/getting-started/platform/kubernetes.md

 summary: This guide is for getting started using the Pulsar on Kubernetes
 tags:
     - kubernetes
+meta:
+    description: Learn how to get started with Kubernetes but to run the binaries you need either the Java Runtime Environment(JRE) or Java Developer Kit(JDK) version 8.
+    keywords:
+      - kubernetes
 ---

 This guide is for getting started using the Pulsar on Kubernetes.